Oetgin/Manga_Enhance/README.md

 ## Privacy
 Manga Enhance does not collect any personal information.
 All the necessary information for the script to function correctly are stored on your device and cannot be accessed whatsoever without your consent.
-Note that the script also only activates on [certain sites](#SupportedWebsites).
+Note that the script also only activates on the supported websites.

 ## Contact